 Rum Raisin Oatmeal Cookies

-Oatmeal cookies may sound a bit boring, but add raisins and they are taken up a notch.
-But when you soak the raisins in rum, plain oatmeal cookies turn into something next level.
+Oatmeal cookies may sound a bit boring, but add raisins, and they are taken up a notch.
+These Rum Raisin Oatmeal Cookies are definitely not boring.
+When you soak the raisins in rum, plain oatmeal cookies turn into Rum Raisin Oatmeal Cookies and become something next-level.

 Two rum raisin oatmeal cookies on a plate with a tray of cookies in the back.

-Oatmeal Raisin Cookies have never been a family favorite, but now that all our kids are adults, we can change up some of our recipes to make them more interesting.
+Oatmeal Raisin Cookies have never been a family favourite, but now that all our kids are adults, we can change up some of our recipes to make them more interesting.
+And this adult version of oatmeal raisin cookies has quickly become one of our most requested recipes.

 To make these cookies you will need: